-There is a whole generation that remembers how real estate used to be.
-Only 20 years ago, real estate agents who would meet home buyers carrying a book as big as a phone book, filled with homes for sale and the prices.
+There is an entire generation that remembers how real estate used to be.
+Only 20 years ago, real estate agents would meet home buyers carrying a book as big as a phone book, filled with homes for sale and the prices.
 This was called the MLS book.
 Sometimes the agent would rip a page out of the MLS book so the consumer could see what homes were for sale in a neighborhood.
 Old school!

 Today more than 90% of consumers start their home search on the internet.